derekantrican/OctoPrint-Webhooks/README.md

 #### URL
 The url that will be called when an event occurs such as https://www.myapi.com/v1/method

+#### EVENT COOLDOWN

+_Optionally, you can specify a "cooldown" for events, restricting how often the same event can fire (this will greatly reduce the amount of spam from some events such as "User Action Needed")_

 #### HTTP METHOD
 The type of HTTP request to make...
 Usually this is POST.